strengths-based

 • gain confidence in their ability to learn and succeed.

-Strengths-based education is a far cry from standards-based education, and while standards-based has effective elements, we advocate for a paradigm shift in which the primary focus is on the student’s strengths, inclinations, and learning styles.
+It’s a far cry from standards-based education, and while standards-based has effective elements, we advocate for a paradigm shift in which the primary focus is on the student’s strengths, inclinations, and learning styles.

 To further explain, here are a few snippets from Bill Rossi’s book Venturing Together: Empowering Students to Learn – or jump below for how SETS encourages SBE.